TEAM 2 TRAFFIC: Monday Morning Commute

 5:15a: Accident in East Baton Rouge on Cortana Pl at Centerway Blvd.; CLEARED

-6a: Accident in East Baton Rouge on Airline Hwy at Highland Rd
+6a: Accident in East Baton Rouge on Airline Hwy at Highland Rd; CLEARED

-6a: Accident in Baker on Thomas Rd at Gibbens Road
+6a: Accident in Baker on Thomas Rd at Gibbens Road; CLEARED

 Trending News